$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: On some extended notions of -returns to scale

-In the convex case, we retrieve the standard DEA model initiated by Charnes et al. (1978) and Banker et al. (1984).
-In the non-convex case we obtain the model proposed by Kerstens and vanden Eeckaut (1999).\\
+Regarding the convex case, we retrieve the standard DEA model initiated by Charnes et al. (1978) and Banker et al. (1984).
+Besides, the non-convex case provides the model proposed by Deprins et al. (1984) and Tulkens (1993).\\

-In addition to this approach based on sets and their operations, an alternative and useful formulation can be proposed, making some analogy to the traditional convex model.
-Let us introduce the following notation:
+Additionally to the returns-to-scale assumption, convexity constraints can be added to the characterization of the production technology.
+Consider the following notations:

-A unified algebraic representation of convex and nonconvex technologies under different returns to scale assumptions for a sample of $K$ observations is found in Briec et al. (2004):
+An unified algebraic representation of convex and non convex technologies under different returns-to-scale assumptions for a sample of $J$ observations is as follows (Briec et al., 2004):